StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 }
 ```

-<h6> This have the possiblity to set in standby the backdoor, close the current session and get the system informations.</h6>
+<h6>This has the possibility to set in standby the backdoor, close the current session and get the system informations.</h6>

 ``` powershell
 function slp($buf)